Juniper bonsai care

-Especially the Chinese juniper varieties Shimpaku and Itoigawa are often cared for as bonsai and are often offered in the bonsai trade.
+Especially the Chinese juniper varieties Shimpaku and Itoigawa are often cared for as a bonsai tree and are often offered in the bonsai trade.

-Juniper bonsai tolerates brief dryness well, but should be watered well.
+Juniper bonsai tolerates short periods of dryness well, but should be watered well.
 It is essential to avoid waterlogging.
 A slight drying of the earth between watering seems to be beneficial.
-Short drying is tolerated.
 Keep moderately moist in winter.
-It is important that the substrate is well permeable to water and air otherwise it will cause root damage.
+It is important that the bonsai substrate is well permeable to water and air otherwise it will cause root damage.

-With sufficient hydration a sunny summer location is very conducive to the healthy development of a juniper bonsai.
-Juniperus chinensis tolerates heat well, likes high temperatures and occasional air dryness is tolerated by the China juniper.
+With sufficient watering a sunny summer location is very conducive to the healthy development of a juniper bonsai.
+Juniperus chinensis tolerates heat well, likes high temperatures and occasional air dryness is tolerated by the Chinese juniper.
 Partial shade around lunchtime is well tolerated.
 However, the Chinese juniper bonsai location should not be too shady, otherwise individual branches will become long.
-In the sun a juniperus bonsai grows much more compact, the needle color is in the partial shade but darker.
+In the sun a juniperus bonsai grows much more compact but the needle color is in the partial shade darker.